haier-iot/cloud-api/en-us/DevicesEnterprise-Euro.md

 | G03002  | Equipment offline | The device cannot issue commands without being online |
 | G20202  | The current user does not match the device |  The current system does not match the device</br>The current system does not have permission to operate the device   |

-### UAdvanced authorization device control(Manufacturer authorized device management services)
+### Advanced authorization device control(Manufacturer authorized device management services)

 > API interface overview